andrevidela/Research-report/RealEstateMemory.md

 - Because we made a mistake in our implementation?
 - Because our theoretical model is incomplete or too weak?
 - Because

+# Further work

+## Uniqueness and ARC

+Reference counting and automatic reference counting are mechanisms for automatic "garbage collection" (in the sense that is frees garbage from the heap), they rely on compile-time analysis to insert `free` or `alloc` operations as well as `refcount += 1` or `refcount -= 1` at runtime.
+Those operations allow to defer memory analysis to compile-time rather than runtime, making the runtime more predictible by avoiding reliance on "GC Pauses" where the runtime is stopped until the garbage collector mechanism is done sweeping the runtime memory.

+ARC suffers from two big drawbacks however:

+- it still adds some runtime cost (albeit constant) by inserting those increment and decrement operation
+- Cyclic data structures cannot be modeled.

+Nevertheless we believe we can solve the first issue with careful analysis of the control flow helped by linear annotation.
+Indeed, the literature for how ARC and linearity are related is sparse and the implications are still unconclusive.

+The second drawback turn out to be extremely simple to solve: Purely functional program cannot create cyclic data structures to begin with so the point is moot.
+It is true that with careful use of escape hatches it is possible (IORef and the like) but in the general case cyclicity is not a concern.

 # Conclusion